What does the Writing & Research Center do?

 Who works in the Writing & Research Center?

-- The Writing & Research Center staff consists of undergraduate Writing Consultants and Teaching Assistants The undergraduate Writing Consultants represent a variety of majors, not just English.
+- The Writing & Research Center staff consists of undergraduate Writing Consultants from a variety of majors, not just English.

 Are Writing Consultants available for in-class visits?